6119 Etcheverry Hall, Mailstop 1740

 Berkeley, CA 94720-1740

 Andrew J. Szeri is a Professor in the Department of Mechanical Engineering at the University of California at Berkeley.
-Professor Szeri received his B.Sc. from the University of Pittsburgh in 1984 and his M.S. and Ph.D. in Theoretical and Applied Mechanics from Cornell University in 1987 and 1988.
+Professor Szeri received his B.Sc. from the University of Pittsburgh in 1984 and his M.Sc. and Ph.D. in Theoretical and Applied Mechanics from Cornell University in 1987 and 1988.
 After postdoctoral appointments at Caltech and at U.C.
 Santa Barbara, he joined the faculty at UC Irvine in 1991, moved to UC Berkeley in 1997, and was promoted to the rank of Professor there in 2003.

 Professor Szeri teaches in the areas of fluid mechanics and nonlinear dynamics.
-He has won four teaching awards, including two Tau Beta Pi teaching awards at UC Berkeley.
+He has won four teaching awards, including two Tau Beta Pi teaching awards and a recent award for excellence in student mentoring (2017) at UC Berkeley.

 His research is focused on the development and exploitation of mathematical insight in application areas from physics of fluids to medical devices and treatments; he works closely with a number of experimentalists and clinicians.
 The current areas of interest focus on solute transport: air-sea exchange of heat and mass; respiratory mechanics and gas exchange in alveoli; delivery of anti-HIV microbicides; and insulin delivery and control systems for an artificial pancreas.
 Recent interest has been in medical acoustics (destruction of kidney stones by shock waves, clot dissolution by high-intensity focused ultrasound, and diagnostic ultrasound contrast agents) and computational neuroscience (synchronization, sleep dynamics, optogenetics, and seizure dynamics and control).
 These research topics build on earlier work in nonlinear hydrodynamic stability, complex fluids, charged particle dynamics, and cavitation physics.

 Professor Szeri has mentored more than 20 Ph.D. students to completion, who went on to occupy positions at national labs (LLNL, LANL), companies (LG, Apple, Tokyo Electron, SAIC), and universities (including UC Irvine, UCSD, UCSF, USC, CSU Fullerton, Boston University, University of Connecticut, University of Colorado at Colorado Springs, Harvard University, Olin College, Nazarbaev University, and Rutgers University).
-Former students have won awards such as NSF CAREER, PECASE, and the Burroughs-Wellcome Career Award at the Scientific Interface.
+Former students have won awards such as NSF CAREER (3), PECASE, and the Burroughs-Wellcome Career Award at the Scientific Interface.